-The following are CIBC's executive officers, their titles and their municipalities of residence, as at November 30, 2016:
+The following are CIBC's executive officers, their titles and their municipalities of residence, as at November 29, 2017:

-Name Title Municipality of Residence Dodig, V.G.
-(Victor) President and Chief Executive Officer, CIBC Toronto Capatides, M.G.
-(Mike) Senior Executive Vice-President, Chief Administrative Officer and General Counsel Morristown, NJ Culham, H.K.
-(Harry) Senior Executive Vice-President and Group Head, Capital Markets Toronto Dottori-Attanasio, L.L.
-(Laura) Senior Executive Vice-President and Chief Risk Officer Toronto Geist, S.J.G.
-(Steve) Senior Executive Vice-President and Group Head, Wealth Management Toronto Glass, K.A.
-(Kevin) Senior Executive Vice-President and Chief Financial Officer Toronto Hountalas, J. (Jon) Executive Vice-President, Business and Corporate Banking Toronto Kramer, C.C.
-(Christina) Executive Vice-President, Retail Distribution and Channel Strategy Toronto Patterson, K.J.R.
-(Kevin) Senior Executive Vice-President, Technology and Operations Niagara On The Lake Sharman, S.R.
-(Sandy) Executive Vice-President and Chief Human Resources Officer Burlington Williamson, J.D.
-(David) Senior Executive Vice-President and Group Head, Retail and Business Banking Toronto
+Name Title Municipality of Residence Victor G. Dodig President and Chief Executive Officer, CIBC Toronto, Ontario, Canada Michael G. Capatides Senior Executive Vice-President, Chief Administrative Officer and General Counsel Morristown, New Jersey, U.S. Harry Culham Senior Executive Vice-President and Group Head, Capital Markets Toronto, Ontario, Canada Laura Dottori-Attanasio Senior Executive Vice-President and Chief Risk Officer Toronto, Ontario, Canada Kevin Glass Senior Executive Vice-President and Chief Financial Officer Toronto, Ontario, Canada Jon Hountalas Senior Executive Vice-President and Group Head, Commercial Banking and Wealth Management, Canada Toronto, Ontario, Canada Deepak Khandelwal Senior Executive Vice-President and Group Head, Client Connectivity and Innovation Toronto, Ontario, Canada Christina Kramer Senior Executive Vice-President and Group Head, Personal and Small Business Banking, Canada Toronto, Ontario, Canada Kevin Patterson Senior Executive Vice-President and Group Head, Technology and Operations Niagara-on-the-Lake, Ontario, Canada Larry Richman Senior Executive Vice-President and Group Head, CIBC US Region, and President and CEO, CIBC Bank USA Chicago, Illinois, U.S. Sandy Sharman Senior Executive Vice-President and Chief Human Resources and Communications Officer Burlington, Ontario, Canada

-All of the executive officers have held their present position or another executive position in CIBC for more than five years except for Sandy Sharman who was Senior Vice-President and U.S. Head of Human Resources from 2011 to 2013 at the Toronto-Dominion Bank.
+All of the executive officers have held their present position or another executive position in CIBC for more than five years except for Sandy Sharman who was Senior Vice-President and U.S. Head of Human Resources from 2011 to 2013 at the Toronto-Dominion Bank, Deepak Khandelwal who was at Rogers Communications Inc. from 2014 to 2017 where he was Chief Customer Officer and prior to that was at Google Inc. from 2010 to 2014 where he held a series of senior positions and was last VP, Global Customer Experience, and Larry Richman who was at The PrivateBank from 2007 to 2017, where he was President and CEO.